Fiji–Mexico relations

-Fiji–Mexico relations are the foreign relations between Fiji and Mexico.
+The nations of Fiji and Mexico established diplomatic relations in 1975.
 Both nations are members of the United Nations.

 History

 Fiji and Mexico established diplomatic relations on 31 August 1975.
 Mexico soon accredited its embassy in Canberra, Australia to Fiji.
 Relations between Fiji and Mexico have been limited, taking place primarily in multilateral forums such as at the United Nations.

 In April 2014, Fijian Foreign Minister Inoke Kubuabola paid a visit to Mexico to attend the first Global Partnership for Effective Development Co-operation (GPEDC) summit in Mexico City.
 In January 2017, a group of 17 Mexican Senators, led by Senator Manuel Cavazos Lerma, attended the 25th Asia Pacific Parliamentary Forum held in Suva, Fiji.

-Since 2014, the Mexican government offers each year scholarships for nationals of Fiji to study postgraduate studies at Mexican higher education institutions.
+In 2023, both nations celebrated 48 years of diplomatic relations.